yehia67/documentation/getting-started/0.1/tutorials/send-your-first-data-transaction-with-nodejs.md

 To confirm that your transaction in on the network, copy the `bundle` value from the console output, open a [Devnet Tangle explorer](https://devnet.thetangle.org/), and paste the value into the search bar.

-**Note:** Data transaction don't need to be confirmed, only value transactions do.
+**Note:** Data transactions don't need to be confirmed, only value transactions do.

 ## Next steps